-Projection of Lines: Projection of Lines - parallel, perpendicular, inclined to one reference plane.
+Projection of Lines: Projection of Lines - parallel, perpendicular, inclined to reference planes and Traces.

+MODULE III:

-MODULE III: Projection of Planes: Axis inclined to one reference plane.
+Projection of Planes: Axis inclined to both the reference plane.

 Projection of Solids: Projections of regular solids like cube, prism, pyramid, cylinder and cone by rotating object method.
-Axis inclined one reference plane.
+Axis inclined to both the reference plane.

+MODULE IV:

-MODULE IV: Section of Solids: Sectioning of single solid with the cutting plane inclined to one plane and perpendicularto the other - true shape of section.
+Section of Solids: Sectioning of single solid with the cutting plane inclined to one plane and perpendicular to the other - true shape of section.